MicrosoftDocs/quantum-docs/articles/provider-quantinuum.md

 - $N_{m}$ is the number of state preparation and measurement (SPAM) operations in a circuit including initial implicit state preparation and any intermediate and final measurements and state resets.
 - $C$ is the shot count.

 Quotas are based on plan selection and can be increased with a support ticket.
-To see your current limits and quotas, go to the “Credits and quotas” blade and select the “Quotas” tab of your workspace on the [Azure portal](https://portal.azure.com).
+To see your current limits and quotas, go to the **Credits and quotas** blade and select the **Quotas** tab of your workspace on the [Azure portal](https://portal.azure.com).
 For more information, see [Azure Quantum quotas](xref:microsoft.quantum.quotas).

 > [!NOTE]
 > If you are using an [Azure Quantum Credits](xref:microsoft.quantum.credits) plan, and not a billing plan, the quotas information maps to your allocated credits.
 In that case, the quota lists the total number of credits you have received.